Carlos Correa Player Props: Twins vs. Blue Jays

-Carlos Correa -- batting .297 in his past 10 games -- will be in action for the Minnesota Twins against the Toronto Blue Jays, with Chris Bassitt on the hill, on May 27 at 2:10 PM ET.
+On Sunday, Carlos Correa (batting .297 in his past 10 games) and the Minnesota Twins face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Blue Jays.
+In his most recent game, he went 1-for-3 against the Blue Jays.

 Carlos Correa Game Info & Props vs. the Blue Jays